sidecartridge/atarist-sidecart-test-rom/README.md

 1. **File Preparation**: Ensure that `TESTROM.BIN` resides in the same directory as `TESTSCRT.TOS` on your Atari ST. Files can be transferred using emulated floppy disks, hard drives, or other preferred methods.

-2. **Sidecart Setup**: Copy `TESTROM.BIN` to the microSD card of the Sidecart ROM Emulator.
-Insert the emulator into your powered-off Atari ST computer.
-As you power on the system, hold down the `SELECT` button on the Sidecart ROM Emulator.
-Upon successful boot, navigate the list of ROMs and choose `TESTROM.BIN`.
+2. **Sidecart Setup**: Plug the Raspberry Pi Pico WH to your SidecarTridge Multidevice board and insert a formatted microSD card with the folders `/roms`, `floppies` and `hd` created in the root directory.
+Copy `TESTROM.BIN` to the folder `/roms` in the microSD card.

+3. **Create the file .romrescue**:  In the root folder of microSD card create a file called `.romrescue`.
+Edit the file and write `TESTROM.BIN` in the first line.
+Save it.
+This file is used by the Sidecart ROM Emulator to automatically load the ROM file when the Atari ST boots.

+4. **Eject the SIDECART** volume from your computer.

+5. **Start the rescue ROM**: Plug the SidecarTridge Multi-device in your Atari ST computer and power it on.
+Wait a few seconds for the `Configurator` blinks and wait also a few seconds for an aditional blink.
+Now, the ROM rescue is ready.
+Power off and power on again the computer to guarantee the `TESTROM.BIN` is loaded.
 Either reset or power cycle your Atari ST to boot into the default desktop.

-3. **Running the Test**: With the setup complete, simply launch the `TESTSCRT.TOS` program.
+6. **Running the Test**: With the setup complete, simply launch the `TESTSCRT.TOS` program.
 It will autonomously perform a series of read tests on the emulated ROM memory, displaying each result on-screen.

+## Requirements for users.

+- An Atari ST/MegaST/STE/MegaSTE computer.
+- A SidecarTridge Multi-device with a Raspberry Pi Pico WH.

-## Requirements
+## Requirements for developers

-- An Atari STe computer (or emulator).
+- An Atari ST/MegaST/STE/MegaSTE computer.
 There are several emulators available for Windows, Linux, and Mac.
 I recommend [Hatari](http://hatari.tuxfamily.org/), and I'm also a big fan of [MiSTer](https://misterfpga.org/).
 It should work on any Atari STe with at least 1MB of RAM.

+- A SidecarTridge Multi-device with a Raspberry Pi Pico WH.

-- The [atarist-toolkit-docker](https://github.com/diegoparrilla/atarist-toolkit-docker): You should read first how to install it and how to use it.
+- The [atarist-toolkit-docker](https://github.com/sidecartridge/atarist-toolkit-docker): You should read first how to install it and how to use it.
 It's very easy.

 - A `git` client.
 You can use the command line or a GUI client.